Applicability of hybrid planar films of biaxial nematics for in-plane switching:A detailed Monte Carlo study: Results and Discussion

 We note at the outset that in this film the substrate interacts with only the long axes of the molecules, while LC molecules themselves have biaxial interaction among them.
-This system undergoes two transitions at $T_{1}=1.021$, and the second at $T_{2}=0.525$, exhibiting the sequence $N_{B} - N_{U} - I$ (see Fig.~\ref{fig:3}).
-It is observed that both transition temperatures are lowered, in comparison with the those in a bulk sample (see Fig.~\ref{fig:2}).
+This system (Fig.~\ref{fig:3}) undergoes two transitions at $T_{1}=1.021$, and the second at $T_{2}=0.525$, both being lower than the corresponding temperatures in the bulk system (see Fig.~\ref{fig:2}).
+Keeping in view the significant biaxial order developed in the films even in the intermediate phase and recognising that its origin is the spatial (layer-wise) inhomogeneities in the ordering tensors of individual layer structures ( with respect to the dominant director from the ordering of the molecular $\textit{z}$-axes), we refer to this as $N_{U}^{'}$ phase (rather than $N_{U}$), in line with the nomenclature in vogue to denote such uniaxial phases hosting inhomogeneous regions of biaxial order \cite{Peroukidis}.

 Figs.~\ref{fig:4a} and \ref{fig:4b} show the four order parameters of the system along with their susceptibilities.
 It is observed from Fig.~\ref{fig:4a} that the $R^{2}_{00}$ susceptibility profile, which is a measure of the fluctuations in the long-range order of the primary director, shows two peaks.
 The larger peak (at $T_{1}$) corresponds to rapid increase of $R^{2}_{00}$ in the uniaxial nematic phase.
 The $R^{2}_{00}$ curve displays a bent-director structure and attains a maximum value of 0.6 in this phase.
-The smaller peak close to $T_{2}$ signals a sudden change in the slope of the $R^{2}_{00}$ curve leading to a steady increase of the dominant (uniaxial) order towards a maximum value of unity deep in the biaxial phase.
+The smaller peak close to $T_{2}$ signals a sudden change in the slope of the $R^{2}_{00}$ curve leading to a steady increase of the dominant (uniaxial) order towards a maximum value of unity, deep in the biaxial phase.
 The susceptibility of the biaxial order, on the other hand, shows a single broad peak at a temperature slightly higher than $T_{2}$, signalling the onset of biaxial order in this phase.
-The non-zero value of $R^{2}_{22}$ at the onset of the $ I-N_{U}$ transition itself is attributed as due to the geometric confinement (cf. Fig.~\ref{fig:2} of bulk system).

 Contribution to the ordering along the uniaxial director originating from molecular minor axes, $ R^{2}_{02}$ and the phase biaxiality parameter arising from the non-cylindrical distribution of the molecular long axes around the primary director, $R^{2}_{20}$ are shown in Fig.~\ref{fig:4b}.
-As compared to their values in a bulk system, we observe that these parameters have non-zero values in the uniaxial nematic phase, - a clear manifestation of the geometric confinement.
+As compared to their values in a bulk system (Fig.\ref{fig:2}), these parameters have larger values in the $N_{U}^{'}$ phase, - a manifestation of the geometric confinement.